$1,400,000 Settlement for Union Carpenter Who Lost Fingertips in Saw Blade Accident

 DESCRIPTION OF CASE

-$1,400,000.
-This case settled during trial, and just prior to summations.
-This matter was handled by S. Joseph Donahue, Esq. and Stephen J. Murphy, Esq. of the firm.
+This matter was handled by S. Joseph Donahue, Esq. and Stephen J. Murphy, Esq.